 Do take care of the position of ZN in calculated fields as it can have a big impact on the result.

-To count Nulls in Tableau, use ISNULL to convert each Null to True and each not null to False.
+To count Nulls in Tableau, use the ISNULL function to convert each Null to True, and each “not Null” to False.

-ISNULL returns either True or False.
+ISNULL is a boolean function, so returns either True or False.
 Converting a boolean to a number using the INT function converts True to 1 and False to 0.
-Therefore, the formula to count nulls in Tableau is:
+Once the True and False are numbers, they are simple to sum.
+Therefore, the formula to count Nulls in Tableau is:

 Wrapping up the Tableau Null functions